Scroll to content

 Guided Reading and Phonics

-Year Two will be continuing to work on retrieval and inference skills during guided reading sessions as well as skimming and scanning for information.
+Year Two will be continuing to work on retrieval and inference skills during reading skills sessions as well as skimming and scanning for information.
 They will also be continuing to apply phonics understanding to developing knowledge of spelling rules and improving spelling skills..
-Year One will continue their phonics learning and we will keep you updated with the focus of this on a weekly basis through Class Dojo.
-Year One spellings will be taken from the previous week’s phonics learning as usual.
+Year One will continue their phonics learning and also begin to focus on independently using texts to answer questions.

 Maths